vladutcretu/SweetCinema/NOTES.md

 ## Development Notes

-### 🔜 Sprint #11 (started on 18 July 2025; ended on <i>TBA</i>): "Backend: Refactor & design"
+### ✅ Sprint #11 (started on 18 July 2025; ended on 29 July 2025): "Backend: Refactor & design"
-- After completing the frontend refactor and design phase, the next step is to fill business logic gaps by enhancing the existing models with relevant fields, by evaluating endpoints design (refactoring / updating serializers, view logic & URL naming), optimizing database queries, and increasing test coverage
+- After completing the frontend refactor and design phase, the next step is to fill business logic gaps by enhancing the existing models with relevant fields, evaluating endpoints design (refactoring / updating serializers, view logic & URL naming), optimizing database queries, and increasing test coverage
 - The methodology cheatsheet for this stage includes:
-    1. Get every feature (e.g. retrieve movie) and identify all the components involved: url -> views -> serializers -> models.
+    1. Get every family of endpoints (e.g. movie endpoints) and identify all the components involved: url -> views -> serializers -> models.
-    2. Evaluate, including using Django Debug Toolbar, all components and perform the required updates & optimizations (e.g. avoiding over-fetching responses, using select_related & prefetch_related queries, adding Model indexes, new validators & rate limiting)
+    2. Evaluate all components, include using Django-silk & Django Debug Toolbar, and perform the required updates & optimizations (e.g. avoiding over-fetching responses, using select_related & prefetch_related queries, adding new validators)
-    3. Write tests with Pytest Django to obtain a good coverage by pytest-cov library
+    3. Write tests with Pytest Django to obtain a good coverage by pytest-cov
 - During this phase there won't be interactions with the `main` branch and the Pull Request (PR) workflow will be used to merge every refactored feature to `beta`
 ---
 ### ✅ Sprint #10 (started on 9 July 2025; ended on 15 July 2025): "Frontend: Refactor & design"